Relintai/pandemonium_engine_docs/tutorials/introduction/first_look_at_the_editor.md

 The Project manager
 -------------------

-When you launch Godot, the first window you see is the Project Manager.
+When you launch Pandemonium, the first window you see is the Project Manager.
 In the default tab, "Projects," you can manage existing projects, import or create new ones, and more.